What is Ansible – Advantages and Disadvantages

 1. Agentless

 An agentless architecture is one of top Ansible advantages.
 It refers to the absence of software agents that need to be installed and running on remote systems or nodes.
-Instead of relying on agents, Ansible communicates with remote systems using standard network protocols such as SSH for Unix/Linux systems or WinRM for Windows systems.
+Ansible communicates with remote systems using standard network protocols such as SSH for Unix/Linux or WinRM for Windows.

 In an agent-based automation tool, a software agent typically runs on each managed node, facilitating communication and executing commands or scripts sent by a central controller.

-However, in an agentless model like Ansible’s, the control machine (where Ansible is installed and configured) remotely manages the target systems without requiring any additional software components on the managed nodes.
+In an agentless model like Ansible’s, the control machine remotely manages target systems without requiring additional software components on managed nodes.

 2. Simplicity